cmtt/dijs/README.md

 console.log(mod.get('module'));
 ````

-In order to provide a module with dependencies, two notations can be used:
+If you don't pass a value through, you can choose between the function and the array notation to
+describe the module's dependencies.
+In any case, you will need to pass a function whose return value
+gets stores in the namespace.
+Its parameters describe its dependencies.

 ### function notation

 Each function parameter represents a dependency.
-You cannot inject dot-delimited dependencies in
+Note that you cannot inject dot-delimited dependencies with this notation.
-this notation.

 ````js
 var mod = new Di();